-- Memberships (individual and corporate) are described in the Constitution (Appendix I).
-Full rate individual membership currently costs GBP 25 (GBP 35 from 1 June 2014) and the reduced rate (full-time students, unemployed and retired people) is GBP 15 per year.
+- 1) Memberships (individual and corporate) are described in the Constitution (Appendix I).
+Full rate individual membership currently costs GBP 35 and the reduced rate (full-time students, unemployed and retired people) is GBP 15 per year.
 The corporate membership fee is currently GBP 100 per year. - 2) To clarify the position on individual membership, Council determined that membership shall be open to undergraduate as well as graduate students, and to technicians.
-Both undergraduate and graduate students are eligible for the reduced membership fee, but technicians shall pay the full fee. - 3) Payment may only be made annually.
-This is to allow quick adjustments of the fees if they are deemed too low or too high. - A member who wishes to sponsor another member by paying for his/her subscription can do so by paying or renewing the membership subscription online. - 5) Verification for eligibility for reduced rate membership must be sent by letter or email to the Membership Secretary, who decides whether reduced rate membership can be obtained.
+Both undergraduate and graduate students are eligible for the reduced membership fee, but technicians shall pay the full fee. - 3) Payment may be made either annually or for a three year term.
+A three year term will be charged at three times the initial annual rate; no refund will be made if the member's circumstances change during the term. - 4) A member who wishes to sponsor another member by paying for his/her subscription can do so by paying or renewing the membership subscription online. - 5) Verification for eligibility for reduced rate membership must be sent by letter or email to the Membership Secretary, who decides whether reduced rate membership can be obtained.
 The Membership secretary may ask Council and especially Regional Secretaries for assistance in cases of doubt. - 6) Verification of student status should be provided by the student's supervisor or university via letter or email, and confirmed annually by the student.
 A student is defined as someone enrolled full-time at a tertiary education institution and is eligible for reduced rate membership until the degree has been awarded or he/she is obtaining a salary from employment (thus a person holding a post doc position is NOT eligible for reduced rate membership). - 7) Reduced rate membership may be awarded to ISAE members other than students, unemployed and retired people if special circumstances prevail.
-This will be decided by Council for each case. - 8) Those wishing to continue or obtain "Free" membership must apply to the Membership Secretary annually and Council will consider each case.
-The application must state the reasons why free membership is needed and include a demonstration that the applicant is currently active in applied ethology research and/or teaching (e.g. provide a publication lists, names of courses taught, etc).
+This will be decided by Council for each case.

+Those wishing to continue or obtain sponsored membership must apply to the Membership Secretary annually and Council will consider each case.
+The application must state the reasons why sponsored membership is needed and include a demonstration that the applicant is currently active in applied ethology research and/or teaching (e.g. provide a publication lists, names of courses taught, etc).
 Failure to apply will result in the termination of membership.